 VanTran transformers are equipped with at least two ground pads (Fig. 1) or two ground bosses (Fig. 2) depending on transformers size.
-One in the primary side and the other in the secondary side.
+One is located on the primary side, and the other is located on the secondary side.

 4.4.2 High Voltage Connection